jhm-ciberman/docs_gm/custom_templates.md

 # 📝Creating custom templates

-A custom template is a folder composed by a `template.json`, one or more HTML file with a `*.njk` extension and all the resources files (CSS, Javascript, fonts, images, etc).
+A custom template is a npm package composed by a `template.json`, one or more HTML file with a `*.njk` extension and all the resources files (CSS, Javascript, fonts, images, etc).

 Example of a template folder:

+- package.json
 - template.json
 - index-onepage.njk
 - index-multipage.njk